brennanbrown/notes/web-dev/gatsby-fundamentals.md

   - This is a pre-configured package of a Gatsby setup that has either a very basic site or a fully built-out site that you can configure to fit your needs.
   - You'll find starters for pretty much all content management systems, online e-commerce solutions, and everything else.
 - To start off with the smallest amount of code possible, use the [Gatsby Starter Default](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-default/).
-  - To install: `gatsby new gatsby-folder-name https://github.com/gatsbyjs/gatsby-starter-default`
+  - **To install**: `gatsby new gatsby-folder-name https://github.com/gatsbyjs/gatsby-starter-default`
   - The last variable points to a GitHub repository.
 That means you can pull a starter from anywhere on GitHub, and that means you can also create your own starters and pull them down to get everything installed.
 - Once the site has been installed, you can begin developing and running the server:
   - `cd gatsby-folder-name`